 Now it was time to finish the doodle and color the bottle cap.
 The little doodle details and shades were made with my Sakura Pigma Micron #005 and the cap was painted with the Sakura Pigma Micron Brush pen.

 I love these pens, they have archival ink and don’t bleed or ghost in your journal.
 For more information about my favorite pens check out the post below.

 The next step was adding the header, I have been practicing my brush lettering and I am super happy with how it turned out.
 I added some shades to the header and used the white gel pen to decorate.

 This is how my bullet journal page for washi tape swatches turned out at the end!

 If you have a lot more washi tape than 30 you can have more pages.
 You could change the design for every page and try different washi swatch doodles ideas, such as gift tags, banners, gift boxes etc.

 Or you could also add thematic washi tape collections for every month using the latest washi you are into at the moment.

-There was many washi tape swatch ideas, just let your creativity flow.
+There are so many washi tape swatch ideas, just let your creativity flow.

 What do you think about this page?
 Do you also have a washi tape swatch in your bullet journal?